wuzhengy/TAU/InviteAndContact.md

 Create a chat will require user:
 1. ask user to input chain/chat name
 2. invite members with airdrop: contact list and arbitrary key
+3. share the URL
-### `chain` is the only form of communication for two people chatting, group chatting, community blockchain.
+`chain is the only form of communication for two people chatting, multiple people group chatting, community blockchain.`

 ## Create a chat from Contact List view
 1. ask user to input chat name, or use both members first letter of name(or public key) to create a chain